davewalker5/ADS-B-BaseStationReader/README.md

 - Where are aircraft most commonly observed?
 - How complete is the local aviation reference database?
 - How have observation patterns changed over time?
+- How did the observed position-density pattern develop during a session?

 Unlike the integrated UI, which focuses on operational awareness during an active observation session, the reporting suite is intended for historical analysis and exploration across many completed sessions.